Eslam20268/Sms-Spam-Classification/README.md

  Sms-Spam-Classification

-This project focuses on classifying SMS messages into Spam or Ham (non-spam) categories using Natural Language Processing (NLP) techniques and machine learning.
+This project focuses on classifying SMS messages into **Spam** or **Ham** (non-spam) categories using Natural Language Processing (NLP) techniques and machine learning.

  What I Have Done

-Collected and included a dataset (spam.csv) containing labeled SMS messages as spam or ham.
+- Collected and included a dataset (`spam.csv`) containing labeled SMS messages as spam or ham.

-Developed a Jupyter Notebook (spam-vs-ham-sms-classification-with-nlp.ipynb) that:
+- Developed a Jupyter Notebook (`spam-vs-ham-sms-classification-with-nlp.ipynb`) that:

-Loads and explores the dataset.
+  - Loads and explores the dataset.

-Preprocesses the text data using NLP methods (such as cleaning, tokenization, and vectorization).
+  - Preprocesses the text data using NLP methods (such as cleaning, tokenization, and vectorization).

-Builds and trains a machine learning model to classify messages.
+  - Builds and trains a machine learning model to classify messages.

-Evaluates the model’s performance using appropriate metrics.
+  - Evaluates the model’s performance using appropriate metrics.

-Published the project publicly on GitHub so others can view and use the code.
+- Published the project publicly on GitHub so others can view and use the code.

+ Why SMS Spam Classification?

+SMS spam detection is crucial for enhancing user experience by filtering out unwanted and potentially malicious messages.
+It helps in reducing digital clutter, preventing fraud, and ensuring that users receive only relevant communications.

+ Tools and Libraries Used

+- Python
+- Pandas
+- Scikit-learn
+- NLTK (Natural Language Toolkit)
+- Matplotlib
+- Jupyter Notebook